The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Nucleon-nucleon sub-collisions in and

 The technical details of this algorithm is presented in \appref{sec:gener-absorpt-diffr}, while here we will only show that it works as expected.
 In \tabref{tab:ppxsecs} we give an example where we have fitted the parameterisation of the fluctuations according to \eqsref{eq:gammadist} -- \eq{eq:varyT0} to the default parameterisation of the semi-inclusive cross sections in \pytppp.
 This default parametrisation \cite{Schuler:1993wr,Donnachie:1992ny} does not necessarily agree well with cross section measurements from LHC \cite{Rasmussen:2018dgo}, and it is possible for a user to easily supply their own cross sections as input to the fit.
 The last line denoted ``generated'' shows the results from generating \NN\ collisions in \angantyr for $\sqrts=5$~TeV.
 We see that the absorptive cross section comes out close to the input one, and also the wounded cross sections, $\sigma\subwp$ and $\sigma\subwt$ are reasonably well reproduced.
 However, we see that the individual diffractive excitation cross sections are not reproduced, nor is the elastic ones.
 However, for the final states in \AA\ collisions, we are mainly interested in getting the absorptive and wounded cross section right, so even if our procedure probably can be improved, we are quite satisfied with this result.

 \TABLE[t]{

 {Fitting the values of input cross sections for \pp\ collisions at $\sqrts=5$~TeV and using the resulting fluctuations in a generation and different collision types. $B$ is the elastic slope $-d\log\,\sigma\subel/dt|_{t=0}$.
 The cross sections used as ``input'' were taken from the default parameterisation in \pytppp.
 The line ``model'' shows the results of a fit to the model in \eqsref{eq:gammadist} -- \eq{eq:varyT0}.
 The line ``generated'' finally shows the result of the approximation discussed in this subsection and in the appendix.
-The fitting procedure assumed a 5-10\% uncertainty on the input values, and the statistical uncertainty on the presented output values are around and below 0.5\%. }}
+The fitting procedure assumed a 5-10\% uncertainty on the input values, and the statistical uncertainty on the presented output values are around and below 0.5\%.
+The resulting parameters values in \eqsref{eq:gammadist} and \eq{eq:varyT0} were $k=1.80$, $r_0=0.407$~fm, $\sigma_t=13.88$~fm$^2$, and $\alpha=0.22$. }}